weaversa/cryptol-course/labs/SAW/SAW.md

     self.returns_f("`({SUCCESS}) : [32]")
 ```

 There's quite a bit going on with the three uses of the `struct` keyword.
-Like
-`array`, the `struct` keyword declares a symbolic struct given a variable for
+Let's look at them one at a time.
+Like `array`, the `struct` keyword
-each struct field.
+declares a symbolic struct given a variable for each struct field.

 The First `struct` Instance: